Er-dhirendra/url-shor-microservice/README.md

+Here is the updated `README.md` for your project, with the new SBT plugins added, as well as a general structure for your URL shortening microservice.

+---

 # URL Shortening Microservice

 This is a simple URL shortening microservice built using **Scala**, **Akka HTTP**, and **ScalaTest**.
 The service allows users to shorten long URLs and resolve shortened URLs back to their original form.
 It supports two strategies for URL shortening: **Base64 encoding** and **Hashing**.